OpenIDC/mod_auth_openidc/README.md

 # mod_oauth2

-A module for Apache HTTP Server 2.x that makes the Apache web server operate as a OAuth 2.0 Resource Server, validating OAuth 2.0 bearer access tokens and setting headers/environment variables based on the validation results.
+A module for Apache HTTP Server 2.x that makes the Apache web server operate as a OAuth 2.0 Resource Server, validating OAuth 2.0 access tokens and setting headers/environment variables based on the validation results.

 ## Quickstart